Lydia Wahlström

 Lydia Katarina Wahlström (28 June 1869 – 2 June 1954) was a Swedish historian, author and feminist.
 She was one of the founders of the National Association for Women's Suffrage and its chairman in 1909–1911.

-Life and career
+Early life and education

-Wahlström was born in Lundby, Västmanland, the youngest, by eleven years, of the four daughter of the vicar Johan Gustaf Wahlström and Ida Schmidt.
-Her elder sister served as her first teacher and she said that was in some ways raised as a boy, and she enjoyed dressing like one.
-She studied at the Wallinska skolan in Stockholm, was accepted at the Uppsala University in 1888, became a Bachelor of Arts in history, Nordic languages and Political science and made a disputation in 1898.
-As a student, she founded the first organisation for female students at Uppsala University, whose members wore their students' caps in public even though it was considered unsuitable for their gender.
+Lydia Katarina Wahlström was born on 28 June 1869 in Lundby, Västmanland, the youngest, by eleven years, of the four daughter of the vicar Johan Gustaf Wahlström and Ida Schmidt.
+Her elder sister served as her first teacher and she said that Wahlström was in some ways raised as a boy, and she enjoyed dressing like one.
+She studied at the Wallinska skolan in Stockholm, and was accepted at the Uppsala University in 1888.
+She qualified with a Bachelor of Arts in history, Nordic languages and political science and made a disputation in 1898.
+As a student, she founded Uppsala Kvinnliga Studentförening, the first organisation for female students at Uppsala University, whose members wore their students' caps in public even though it was considered unsuitable for their gender.